dotnet/docs/docs/standard/parallel-programming/chaining-tasks-by-using-continuation-tasks.md

  A continuation is itself a <xref:System.Threading.Tasks.Task> and does not block the thread on which it is started.
 Call the <xref:System.Threading.Tasks.Task.Wait%2A?displayProperty=nameWithType> method to block until the continuation task finishes.

 ## Creating a continuation for a single antecedent
  You create a continuation that executes when its antecedent has completed by calling the <xref:System.Threading.Tasks.Task.ContinueWith%2A?displayProperty=nameWithType> method.
 The following example shows the basic pattern (for clarity, exception handling is omitted).
 It executes an antecedent task, `taskA`, that returns a <xref:System.DayOfWeek> object that indicates the name of the current day of the week.
 When the antecedent completes, the continuation task, `continuation`, is passed the antecedent and displays a string that includes its result.

+> [!NOTE]
+> The samples in this article make use the `async` modifier on the `Main` method.
+That feature is available in C# 7.1 and later.
+Previous versions generate `CS5001` when compiling this sample code.
+You'll need to set the language version to C# 7.1 or newer.
+You can learn how to configure the language version in the article on [configure language version](../../csharp/language-reference/configure-language-version.md).

  [!code-csharp[TPL_Continuations#1](../../../samples/snippets/csharp/VS_Snippets_Misc/tpl_continuations/cs/simple1.cs#1)]
  [!code-vb[TPL_Continuations#1](../../../samples/snippets/visualbasic/VS_Snippets_Misc/tpl_continuations/vb/simple1.vb#1)]